Healthy Cinnamon Raisin Chia Seed Peanut Butter

 We all know that chia seeds are healthy, they have omega-3 fatty acids, complete protein and both soluble and insoluble fiber.
 So I bought a bag of chia seed meal.
 Sadly, it has been sitting in my pantry for over four months now.
 I opened it when I first got it to see what it looked like but was immediately turned off and left it in the darkest corner of my pantry.

 One day, when I was making what seems to be my fiftieth jar of peanut butter, I decided to add some chia seed meal.
 I took a whiff into the food processor as I mixed the peanuts and chia seed meal but it smelled a little too much like chia to me.
 I added some stevia, cinnamon, and raisins for flavor, but then the mixture turned into a Larabar-like texture.
 I then added some pure maple syrup and coconut oil and was FINALLY rewarded!

 This Healthy Cinnamon Raisin Chia Seed Peanut Butter is smooth and flavorful, delicious and nutritious.

 I was basically just adding things and adding things into a food processor until it turned into a nut butter, so this recipe makes quite a large batch.
 BUT, it’s so delicious that no one minds having 3 separate jars of it staring them in the face every time they open the fridge.

 It just means that you gotta sneak a spoonful or two all throughout the day… 😏

 Healthy Homemade Cinnamon Raisin Chia Seed Peanut Butter

-You don’t taste the chia seeds at all, perfect for those who aren’t a fan of chia flavor but are a fan of the health benefits!
+And you don’t taste the chia seeds!
+Perfect for those who aren’t a fan of chia flavor (like me) but are a fan of the health benefits.